-Compared to the first quarter of 2013, employee stock-based compensation expense for the first quarter of 2014 increased \$1.4 million, primarily related to accelerated recognition of stock-based compensation expenses for employees eligible for retirement.
-We also recorded DSU expense of \$0.5 million in the first quarter of 2014 (first quarter of 2013 - \$0.4 million).
+Our employee stock-based compensation expense for the second quarter of 2014 was relatively flat compared to the same period in 2013.
+Compared to the same period in 2013, employee stock-based compensation expense for the first half of 2014 increased \$1.2 million, primarily related to the accelerated recognition of stock-based compensation expenses for employees eligible for retirement.
+In the second quarter and first half of 2014, we also recorded DSU expense of \$0.5 million and \$1.0 million, respectively (second quarter and first half of 2013 - \$0.4 million and \$0.8 million, respectively).